Simplifying Life Insurance and Savings Products In 2022

 This mentality holds true with products, services, and even benefits such as life insurance.

 The government recently called upon the financial services industry to offer some simple financial products that would encourage more UK residents to save money for the future.
 Topping this list were life insurance policies and savings accounts.
 The hope is that by having access to products that are less complicated, consumers will place a higher priority on saving.

 After becoming concerned that the complexity of savings products was deterring consumers from saving, the Treasury appointed a steering committee to focus on creating simpler products.
 A Treasury-commissioned report outlined four policies and accounts that should be offered to UK residents.

 It also detailed the standards that should be met by each one.
 The British Standards Institution will review the products and provide a kitemark to those that qualify, indicating that those products meet simplicity standards.

 Simple Quotation Process · FCA Regulated Brokers · Help At Each Stage · Free Quotes In Minutes

-In March 2014, the Treasury will conduct a marketplace review to determine whether providers are offering these simplified accounts.
-The first set of products due to the be released are three types of savings accounts and a life insurance product with a fixed term.
+In March 2022, the Treasury conducted a marketplace review to determine whether providers are offering these simplified accounts.
+The first set of products due to be released are three types of savings accounts and life insurance for women products with a fixed term.

 Product information will be straightforward and for the savings accounts, consistent so consumers can easily compare the offerings.
 A whole-of-life insurance policy is the next simplified product planned.
 The Association of British Insurers was asked to determine how a policy for income replacement could be incorporated into the list.